dineshnagarit/paypal-onlinecoding-problem/README.md

 Transaction Processing
 You will be provided with a list of transactions from a consumer bank account and you need to process them.

-Take your time and make sure that you consider your solutions production-ready.
-Although a timer is shown, there is no limit and we do not take time into consideration when reviewing your solution.
-The editor supports most modern language constructs, so feel free to use whatever you think makes your solution easier to read.

 Some information to help you:
 Each transaction has the following information: